Keyboard shortcuts

 Parameters

-• path: Path to the file to read, relative to the collection file (slumber.yml) in use.
-A leading ~ will be expanded to your home directory ($HOME).
+• path: string (required): Path to the file to read, relative to the collection file (slumber.yml).
+A leading ~ will be expanded to $HOME.

 Errors

-• If an I/O error occurs while reading the file (e.g. file missing)
+• If an I/O error occurs while opening the file (e.g. file missing)

 Examples